 Certifications (or lack thereof)

 When we think of drinking coffee that’s ethical, many of us will be the most familiar with the Fairtrade label, which pays producers a “fair trade” above market price provided they meet specified labor, environmental, and production requirements.
 Since its conception in the 1980s Fairtrade has become a prominent name in the world of ethical food and drink.
-The problem is that it may not be as ethical as we would hope.
+However, there is room for improvement.

-Basically, the Fairtrade system isn’t designed very well, and past studies from Harvard and the University of Wisconsin suggest that Fairtrade coffee has had barely any affects on coffee growers, especially the poorest ones, or on overall poverty reduction.
+The Fairtrade system isn’t designed as well as it could be, and past studies from Harvard and the University of Wisconsin suggest that Fairtrade coffee’s affects on coffee growers could be improved; especially for the poorest in the supply chain, or for overall poverty reduction.
 This is how Fairtrade is set up to work:

 - Growers belong to a selected group of overseas producer co-ops